JohnEarnest/Mako/games/Warrior2/Readme.md

 Getting Started
 ---------------

-When Forth Warrior boots up, you're given a command prompt which allows you to interactively edit and test Forth code.
-If you've never programmed in Forth before, read a few chapters of Leo Brodie's canonical [Starting Forth](http://www.forth.com/starting-forth/).
-For a faster-paced and somewhat less whimsical guide, take a look at [A Beginner's Guide to Forth](http://galileo.phys.virginia.edu/classes/551.jvn.fall01/primer.htm).
-As noted below, the dialect of Forth used in this game varies a bit from that used in these references, but the bulk of the language is the same.

 To begin a game, use the `begin` command.
 It reads the name of a word, so `begin example` will start the game using the word `example` as an entrypoint.
 An individual level may be tested independently by using the `test` command, which works like `begin` but additionally takes a level number from the stack.
 Thus, `2 test example` will start on level 2 and use the word `example` as an entrypoint.
 The `words` command provides a listing of all currently defined words.
 To find out more information about a particular word, use `help` followed by the name of a word.
 For example, `help +`.
 An asterisk after the stack effect indicates an immediate word.